vaadin/web-components/packages/vaadin-progress-bar/README.md

 ## Getting Started

-Vaadin Elements use the Valo theme by default.
+Vaadin Elements use the Lumo theme by default.

 ## The file structure for Vaadin Elements